kubernetes/enhancements/keps/sig-node/runtime-class-scheduling.md

 ## Proposal

 A new optional `Topology` structure will be added to the RuntimeClass API.
-The topology includes both `NodeSelector` rules and `Tolerations` that are mixed in to a pod using that RuntimeClass.
+The topology includes both `NodeSelectorTerm` rules and `Tolerations` that are mixed in to a pod using that RuntimeClass.
 The mix-in happens in the mutating admission phase, and is performed by a new `RuntimeController` built-in admission plugin.
 The same admission controller is shared with the [Pod Overhead][] proposal.

 [Pod Overhead]: https://github.com/kubernetes/enhancements/pull/887